Quick answer

 What Is Call Disposition?

-Call disposition is the classification or code assigned to the outcome of a sales call after it ends.
-If you're asking what call disposition is: it's the label you use in your CRM to record what happened — e.g., "Meeting booked," "Not interested," "Callback scheduled" — so your sales pipeline and reporting stay accurate.
+Call disposition is the classification or code assigned to the outcome of a sales call after it ends, labels like "Meeting booked," "Not interested," or "Callback scheduled" recorded in your CRM.
+Consistent dispositioning keeps your sales pipeline and reporting accurate.

 Call Disposition Definition